uf-mil/mil/docs/development/contributing.md

 Now that your changes have been commited, it's time to submit them to be reviewed and then merged into the repository on Github.

 Follow [Github's guide for creating pull requests](https://help.github.com/en/desktop/contributing-to-projects/creating-a-pull-request)

+## Request and wait for review
+To ensure our code quality and robot safety, we require all code to be reviewed by atleast one developer before merging.
+If you have a friend in MIL or someone with a good knowledge of the things you changed, you can assign them as a reviewer on Github.
+If it has been a few days and no one has looked at your pull request, you can also bug people in slack.
+We strive for a 24hour turn around for the first review.

+## Amend pull request
+Unless you are a true prodigy (or your reviewer is lazy), there will likely be some changes requested in your PR.
+After making the requested changes, you need to commit them and push them.

+**Ubuntu**
+* You should merge in upstream changes before making your changes.
+See [below](#merging-in-upstream-changes)
+* Look at the changes you made with `git status` and `git diff`
+* Add the files you wish  to keep to staging `git add <file> <file...>` (or all files with `git add .`
+* Commit the changes with a descriptive message `git commit -m "<message>"`
+* Push your new commit to the same branch you submited your PR from `git push origin <branchname>`

+Now it's time to wait for reviews again, this time hopefully you will be approved.

+## Merging in upstream changes
+If changes made by other developers are merged in before your pull request, you will have to update you pull request to include these changes.
+This can sometimes be a tedious process if changes were made to the same files you changed.

+**Ubuntu**
+* Fetch the latest changes from upstream (this just caches them locally, not changing any of your code) `git fetch upstream`
+* Backup your current branch incase anything goes wrong during the rebase `git checkout -b <branchname>-backup` then go back to your original branch `git checkout <branchname>`
+* Rebase your changes to the latest master branch `git rebase -i upstream/master`
+* This will open up your text editor with a list of the commits that will be added on top of master.
+Be sure to comment out (by adding `#` before the line) any commits that are not yours
+* Save and close the text editor.
+Git will now attempt to rebase your changes on top of the master branch.
+If git detects a conflcit, it will prompt you on how to manually fix them.
+* Once you have gone through the whole process and git says the rebase was succesful, push your updated branch `git push upstream -f <branchname>`.
+Note the `-f` which you need as you have re-written history